obakhmach/bloom-filter-python/README.md

 # Bloom Filter
 Simple bloom filter implementation in Python.

-To use this crate in any Rust project just one of the following dependencies.

 ## Install
 To install a python library just execute one of the following command.